carloscortonc/cli-er/README.md

    └── cmd.js
 ```

-and we can then execute:
+so we can then execute:

 ```
 node entrypoint.js nms cmd commandvalue